This blog is maintained by Mathisha Panagoda, an Associate at Carroll & O’Dea Lawyers in Sydney, Australia.

 - Licentiate of Music Australia (2002)

 Disclaimer: This blog reflects the personal opinions of the author and is no substitute for personal legal advice.
-Unless otherwise attributed, images on this blog are licensed under the Creative Commons Zero (CC0) license and are completely free to be reproduced.
+Please seek permission before reproducing content on this website.